drvic10k/bootstrap-sortable/README.md

 ####Sorting direction signs:
 You can choose the sign that show the sort direcion.
 Default is the arrow pointing towards the higher value.

-This proved to be counterintuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable(applyLast, 'reversed')`.
+This proved to be counterintuitive for some, so you can change it to opposite using the second parameter: `$.bootstrapSortable({ sign: 'reversed' })`.

 Other possible values are `'az'`, `'AZ'`, `'_19'`, `'month'`.
 (See [demo](http://htmlpreview.github.io/?https://github.com/drvic10k/bootstrap-sortable/blob/gh-pages/index.html) to see how it looks.)